KU-CMS-ORG/CMS_K/README.md

 -   add google login and signup
 -   implement sorting in list apis, searching as well
 -   feature: add rating and feedback to each order (future)
+-   feature: notification with onesignal
+-   notice section: that shows any notice the canteen management admin places regarding canteen, (for future)